 * This was a remake of 1933's Mystery of the Wax Museum, starring Lionel Atwill as Ivan Igor and Fay Wray as Charlotte Duncan

 * House of Wax is mentioned by characters in 19 other movies including "Theatre Of Blood," both "Dr. Phibes" films, Michael Jackson's "Thriller," the "Waxwork" movies, and Darkman (1990), and a clip of it was seen in Vincent Price: The Sinister Image (1988)

-"House Of Wax" availability on video and on DVD from Amazon.com
+"House Of Wax" is available on video and on DVD

 Monstervision Movie description above

 © June 7, 2000 Turner Network Television.
 A Time Warner Company.
 All Rights Reserved